tooveo/atom-javascript/README.md

 ### Low Level (Basic) SDK

 The Low Level SDK has 2 methods:
-- putEvent - Sends a single event to Atom
+- putEvent - Sends a single event to Atom.
 - putEvents - Sends a bulk (batch) of events to Atom.

 Sending a single event: